build-your-own-internet/byoi/README.md

 - What are we doing today ?
 - Github projects (Kanban)

-## How to get started reading and getting involved:
+## How to get started reading and getting involved

 - Start with [Chapter 1](https://github.com/psbanka/build-your-own-internet/blob/main/chapters/001-getting-started/README.md).
 - If you want to make changes to this repository (e.g. fixing errors or adding sections), fork this repository and submit a pull-request